Medical questions & health advice by board certified doctors

-When should I start getting regular mammograms?
+"When should I start getting regular mammograms?"

 Don't have health insurance, but breast cancer runs in my family, so I'm nervous about it.
 I'm 21 now, when should I start getting mammograms regularly?

 For most women, mammograms are not recommended until a woman is age 40 or above.
 However, in those with a first degree relative with breast cancer (mother or sister), screening is usually started 10 years before the age that the family member was diagnosed.
 Mammograms are not as useful in younger women because their breast tissue is often too dense to accurately visualize worrisome changes in the breast.
 Depending on your risk level, sometimes MRI is used as a screening tool.
 Yearly breast exams are important as well.
 Due to your family history it is important that you control other risk factors that are in your control which have been shown to be linked to breast cancer: do not smoke, exercise regularly, and eat a diet high in fruits and vegetables.
 Again, please make an appointment with your primary care doctor to discuss your concerns and develop the appropriate course of action.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.